scikit-hep/awkward/docs-src/how-to-create-missing.md

 In Numba
 --------

-Functions that Numba Just-In-Time (JIT) compiles can use [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) or construct flat data and "counts" arrays for [ak.unflatten](https://awkward-array.readthedocs.io/en/latest/_auto/ak.unflatten.html).
+Functions that Numba Just-In-Time (JIT) compiles can use [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) or construct a boolean array for [ak.mask](https://awkward-array.readthedocs.io/en/latest/_auto/ak.mask.html).

 ([ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) can't be constructed or converted to an array using `snapshot` inside a JIT-compiled function, but can be outside the compiled context.)